Zianon Pazniak: Parliamentary activities

 In 1995, Lukashenko proposed a referendum that would abolish the white-red-white flag, the Pahonia coat of arms, introduce the Russian language as an official language alongside Belarusian, pursue economic integration with Russia, and grant Lukashenko the right to dissolve the Supreme Soviet.
 Members of the BPF argued the proposals violated the Constitution.
 After drafting a resolution, in April 1995 he condemned the Communist Party of Belarus for rejecting reforms and supporting the referendum, which he argued would strip a Belarusian national identity.
-In response, he announced that members of the BPF, including him, would initiate a hunger strike in the Oval Hall of the Government House, which lasted only on 11 April.
-He accused the government of using KGB Alpha Group members to storm the hall and stop the strike, and said the deputies were assaulted with batons.
+In response, he and other BPF members initiated a hunger strike in the Oval Hall of the Government House, which lasted only one day, until 11 April.
+Pazniak accused the government of using KGB Alpha Group members to storm the hall and halt the strike, assaulting the deputies with batons.
 He continued to lead the BPF members in not recognizing the referendum's results when it passed, which he called a constitutional violation.
 Andrei Lazutkin would later mention that Pazniak accepted the results of the 1995 referendum, when in reality he criticized it for violations and that Russia was waging a cold war against the country.

 During the First Chechen War in 1994, the BPF under Pazniak accused Russia of imperial aggression against Chechnya, and held a rally in support of Chechnya.
 In early 1995, BPF deputies issued a statement condemning the war as an "imperialist campaign violating human rights", which was driven by corporate interests and a crime against humanity and demanded a withdrawal of Russian troops and Chechen self-determination.
-Lukashenko claimed Pazniak had urged Belarusians ot fight for Chechnya with his statements, to which Pazniak sued Lukashenko for defamation.
+Lukashenko claimed Pazniak had urged Belarusians to fight for Chechnya with his statements, to which Pazniak sued Lukashenko for defamation.
 After it reached the Supreme Court of Belarus, the court ruled in favor of Pazniak, but this was later overturned by the Supreme Court's Presidium on 11 September 1995.
 He subsequently accused the judicial branch of ceasing to be independent and in favor of the president.

-During the 1995 Belarusian parliamentary election, after the by-elections because of a rule for elections taking place that more than 50% of voters had to come to polling stations, no BPF representative was elected to the new Supreme Soviet.
+During the 1995 Belarusian parliamentary election, after the by-elections due to a rule requiring voter turnout of more than 50% for an election to be valid, no BPF representative was elected to the new Supreme Soviet.
 Previously, a bill had also been blocked from being signed that would transition parliament to a proportional-majority system using party lists.
 Pazniak had run in Smarhon, receiving 47% of the vote, the other candidate 40%, and 13% voted against either candidate.
 As a result, since neither candidate had received 50%, the election was declared invalid and Pazniak did not win a seat in the new Supreme Soviet.
 Subsequently, Siarhei Navumchyk wrote about the election in his autobiography, stating that the number against both candidates was unrealistic, as usually no more than 5% of voters ever voted that option, and stated that stacks of ballots appeared from nowhere, but this claim has never been verified.